StreetCodeAcademy/programming-fundamentals/python-curriculum/Variables_Lesson1/README.md

 ## Practice

+>Mentors: once again, it could be really helpful to use a seperate piece of paper with "boxes" for each variable that store a value.

 Work with a mentor to use the variables you defined to print out various sentences.
 You can try printing the variables by themselves, printing them with other variables, and combining them with other Strings that are not variables.
-After that try the same thing, but getting having the variables equal things that the user types in.
+After that try the same thing, but having the variables equal things that the user types in.

 >**Hint:** use the `input` function